iOS17/sideloadly/README.md

-# Ultimate Guide: Sideloadly & Its Top Alternative
+# Sideloadly iOS:  Ultimate Guide: Sideloadly & Its Top Alternative - iOS 18, 17

 Sideloladly is one of the most valuable tools for sideloading iPA files into iPhone/iPad.
-The sideload app allows users to change the advanced sideloading settings through its easy-to-use interface.
+The sideload app allows users to change the advanced sideloading settings through its easy-to-use interface(Change Bundle ID, App Name, Blank Logo fixing,etc..).
 Sideloadly comes only for Windows, Linux, and Mac OS as PC software, so you need a PC to sideload an IPA file.
 Sideloadly may be popular, but like every other iPA sideloading tool, it has advantages and disadvantages.
 They include the following:

 ### Pros of using the Sideloadly Tool:
 Sideloadly is relatively easy to use; it lets you download and install the iPA files with a single click.